zacharygriffee/rxprotoplex/readme.md

 ### `listenAndConnection$`

-Listens for incoming connections on a specified channel and returns an Observable for connection events.
+Listens for incoming connections on a specified channel and returns an RxJS Observable for connection events.

 ```javascript
 listenAndConnection$(plexInstance, "channelId", { protocol: "myProtocol" }).subscribe(connection => {